Home

 Nora's Question: My husband's father purchased a home for us to live in and keep our dogs.
 I am currently living here and my husband's father has told me I need to move out.
 I desperately need and want to keep the only part of myself left after 18 years of marriage.
 My dogs need a place to live and I have built myself a nice little business here and do not want to leave.
 HOW do I keep it?

-Brette's Answer: If you don't have a lease, then you have a month to month tenancy, which means you can be asked to leave with 1 month notice.
-You could try to negotiate with your in-laws and offer to pay them fair market rent on the property.
-You should talk to an attorney who can discuss your situation in depth and consider whether the home was purchased as a gift. » Return to top
+Brette: If you do not have a lease, then you have a month to month tenancy, which means you can be asked to leave with 1 month notice.
+You could try to negotiate with your in-laws and offer to pay them fair market rent on the home.
+An attorney can discuss your situation in depth and consider whether the home was purchased as a gift.

 Am I responsible for repairs if he forced me to move out?